Policy 703 - Sexual Misconduct Policy and Procedures

 The purpose of this Sexual Misconduct Policy & Procedures for the St. John’s University Community (the “Policy”) is to ensure that all community members live, work and learn in a safe and respectful environment free from any form of sexual misconduct.
 If there is a violation of this Policy, the University will take steps to eliminate the sexual misconduct, prevent its recurrence and to remedy any effects of the sexual misconduct.

 Inquiries concerning the application of this Policy or Title IX may be referred to the University’s Title IX Coordinator.
-The University’s designated Title IX Coordinator is:
+The University’s Acting Title IX Coordinator is:

 St. John’s University